Database Maintenance 7/4/15

 "Economic analysis by Susan Woodward and Robrt Hall”

 While plant and equipment spending for the entire economy was down in the fourth quarter, it only fell by 4.4 percent from its level in the fourth quarter of 2007.
 By contrast, venture capital investment was down by 31 percent.
-In the fourth ...
+In the fourth quarter of ...

 The House has passed HR1 and the Senate is working on a counterpart fiscal stimulus bill.
 We will discuss HR1 for the sake of specificity and in the belief that the final law will be fairly similar to HR1.

 We had pointed out earlier that, despite all the downdrafts in the economy and a recession that started at the end of 2007, real plant and equipment spending was still on its normal growth path as of the third quarter of 2008.
-The first estimates for the fourth ...
+The first estimates for the fourth quarter show ...

 The Fed has indicated that it plans to pursue a policy of quantitative easing, that is, expanding its portfolio by borrowing in financial markets at low rates and investing the proceeds in higher-yielding private investments.
-The Fed’s acquisition of large amounts of Fannie and Freddie’s debt was a ...
+The Fed’s acquisition of large amounts of Fannie and Freddie’s debt was a notable success ...

 With the January figure, payroll employment has crossed the line of the worst previous recession, the one beginning in July 1981, rescaled to the size of today’s labor force.
 One more bad month and the current recession will become the worst on record, apart from the Great Depression.